enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 * Create issues directly from browse view and/or publishing wizard
 * Assign and collaborate on issues until they are resolved
-* Easily see and access issues your issues
+* Easily see and access your issues
 * Easily spot and access issues for an item from preview panel
 * Directly open and edit content items from an issue